Constitution of the Republic of China: Colonial history

 As a result of the First Sino-Japanese War, the Treaty of Shimonoseki granted Japan full sovereignty of Taiwan.
 Chinese cession of the Taiwanese Prefecture would facilitate the island's introduction to constitutional regimes: Japan had promulgated the Meiji Constitution six years prior.
 Thereafter, Japanese colonization stoked fierce debates surrounding the applicability of the Meiji Constitution towards colonial governments.
 Although the Meiji oligarchy declared that their constitution would not be applied to colonial possessions, Taiwanese people asserted that their naturalization as Japanese citizens guaranteed rights enumerated in the Meiji Constitution.
 These legal debates culminated in granting Taiwan special legal status—Taiwan nominally became governed by constitutional rule.
 However, constitutional rights were continuously violated by the Japanese military and state police.
 Representative institutions were not constitutionally installed.
 Likewise, Emperor Meiji granted the majority of executive and legislative powers to the Governor-General of Taiwan, an appointed military leader.

 The 1920s saw the rise of indigenous political movements as Taiwanese activists sought local autonomy and greater political freedoms.
 From 1921 to 1934, political activists attempted to petition the Imperial Japanese government to establish Taiwanese parliamentary assembly, which was met with little success.
-Conversely, the formation of the Taiwan Local Autonomy Alliance (臺灣地方自治聯盟) in 1930 eventually contributed the limited city and township council elections in 1935.
+Conversely, the formation of the Taiwan Local Autonomy Alliance in 1930 eventually contributed the limited city and township council elections in 1935.
 Caving to these political movements, the Japanese colonial government established councils to integrate public opinion with the state.
 Half of the council members were to be directly elected by voters while the remaining half of council members were to be appointed by the government.
 November 22, 1935, marked the landmark day where Taiwan's autonomous regional bodies held elections.
 Only adult males of higher socio-economic status were eligible to participate.

 The Meiji Constitution would not be Taiwan's last constitutional imposition: Taiwan would face another constitutional crisis when China's KMT government fled to Taiwan during the Chinese Civil War.
 According to Taiwanese legal scholar Yeh Jiunn-rong, these constitutions would impart a lasting legacy on Taiwan's constitutionalism: they inspired constitutional indigenization with their disparate frameworks, serving as a foundation for Taiwan's eventual constitutional identity.
 Even today, remnants of Japanese colonialism exist within Taiwan's political systems.
 Up until 2005, Taiwan retained its single non-transferable voting (SNTV) system, a testament to the Meiji Constitution.
 Originating in Japan, the SNTV system grants voters one vote in multi-member districts.
 Unlike single transferable voting (STV), votes are non-transferable.
 Thus, surplus votes from one candidate cannot be transferred to other candidates.
 This electoral system lasted in Japan until 1994, yet persists in a limited form in Taiwan.